qusay-taradeh/Deadlock-Detection-Using-Banker-Algorithm/README.md

-# Deadlock Detection Using Banker Algorithm
+# Deadlock Detection Using Banker's Algorithm

 A system that detects deadlocks in a system with N processes and M resources.